 2 November 1921 to 17 April 2020

 Robbie was appointed Inspector of the Royal Auxiliary Air Force and ADC to Her Majesty The Queen in 1974 and he held that position until 1983.
 During this time he developed and introduced the appointments of Honorary Air Commodores into the Force and that of an Honorary Inspector General to oversee the on going integration of the Royal Auxiliary Air Force into the Royal Air Force.
 Robbie also made much progress in positioning the Force for further expansion that now includes Regiment, Role support, Police, Air Movements, Intelligence, Flying, and Medical Squadrons.
 He was appointed as a Commander of the Most Excellent Order of the British Empire in 1983.
 Typical of Robbie’s humour was his listing in Who’s Who stating that one of his recreations was ‘kipping’; this was certainly something that Robbie had little time to fit into a very busy life.
-He lived with Sheila, his life-
+He married Jean Searle in 1949 until her untimely death in 1985 thereafter living in Cornwall with Sheila, his life-

 Bob Kemp -